yokaicrypto/hakutaku_token/README.md

-# hakutaku_token
+# Hakutaku Token
-Hakutaku Token solidity smart contract for Binance smart chain provided as is exactly as deployed.
+Hakutaku Token solidity smart contract deployed on Binance smart chain provided as is exactly as deployed.